ClusterHQ/powerstrip/README.rst

 Contributing
 ------------

-Plan to use CI from https://drone.io/ for unit tests.
+We plan to do CI with from https://drone.io/ for unit tests.
 Integration tests will exist but only get run manually for now.